 Dylan’s Wings of Change (DWC) is non-profit organization founded by Ian Hockley to honor his son, Dylan, who died in the Sandy Hook shootings.
 One of the highlights of DWC is their Wingman program: a unique, experiential learning program that helps children with social and emotional learning, leadership development, team building, community/organizational bonding, and emotional intelligence behavioral improvement.

-- The following are some of the key learnings from the Audit:
+- The following are some of the key learnings from the Health Check:

 - Competitors are distinguishing themselves by either posting mostly tips/tools/resources OR personal stories and faces.
 There is an opportunity to combine these.